 Oova is designed to help you track your fertility window and ovulation by monitoring your LH and progesterone levels.
-It also gives you a visual representation of your data on your smartphone.
-You don’t have to know the science behind it either because Oova tells you exactly what actions you need to take and when.
-You can get started with Oova here.
+Oova tells you exactly what actions you need to take and when.
+Start your conception journey with your Oova kit.

-Exercise has many benefits.
-It can strengthen your body, boost your mood, and reduce stress and anxiety.
-These are all great reasons to take start exercising today.
+Exercise has many benefits: it can strengthen your body, boost your mood, and reduce stress and anxiety.

-Social media likes to glamorize hustle culture and productivity, but data suggests that an overly busy and stressed lifestyle often leads to emotional and physical health problems.
+Social media likes to glamorize hustle culture and productivity, but an overly busy and stressed lifestyle often leads to emotional and physical health problems.

 Health professionals continue to stress the importance of sleep because sleep deprivation can lead to irregular cycles and low sex drive — two aspects that are incredibly important for conception.

 How much should you be sleeping?
-Strive to get more than 7 hours of sleep, but less than 9 hours.
+What works for every person is different, but generally, should strive to get more than 7 hours of sleep, but less than 9 hours.

 Eating a healthy diet is vital to getting enough nutrients.
 However, it’s good to supplement with high-quality vitamins to fill any nutritional gaps.